Do you dream of catapulting your blog from a hobby to a money making machine?

 - Email – Your subscribers are your best audience.
 Even though they have signed up to receive your updates give them a reason to read your blog.
 Sell it to them.
 What’s in it for them?
 How will they benefit?
 What problem does your post solve?
 What question(s) does it answer?
 Ask your subscribers to share.

-- Post on your social networks and bookmarking sites – As a minimum post to Facebook, Twitter, Google+, Pinterest, LinkedIn, and StumbleUpon.
+- Post on your social networks and bookmarking sites – As a minimum post to Facebook, Twitter, Pinterest, and LinkedIn.
 It’s not enough to post just once.
 Use a tool like Revive Old Post PRO.
 Post with different titles, snippets, calls to actions.
 Use tools to manage your social media efforts and save time.
 This post provides a great comparison between available tools.

 - Forums – Identify forums that are relevant to your audience.
 Don’t spam, but become part of the conversation.